daholou/cra-forge-ts/README.md

 - [gh-pages](https://github.com/tschaub/gh-pages) integration.
 - [craco](https://github.com/dilanx/craco) integration to enable webpack
   aliases with CRA.
-- a few React components to give a common basic layout between all applications.
+- A few React components to give a common basic layout between all applications.
-- a basic project structure that can be expanded on as needed.
+- A basic project structure that can be expanded on as needed.

 # Getting Started
 Here are the steps to follow to begin development on a new application: